Click here for information and a registration form.

 Day: The Fourth Sunday of Every Month, except holidays

 Teacher: Paul Albergo, Stephanie Deutsch, David Trissell

 For our middle and high school programs, we will convene classes by Zoom weekly.
 We will use the Teen Text curricula, one targeted to middle school students and one to high school students.
 In the context of a Zoom platform, we will focus on creating space and time where the participants in each age group know that their ideas and feelings matter and where they can explore issues that come up in their lives in a caring atmosphere.
 We aim to explore these issues in the context of the St. Mark’s Christian Education program, working together to learn Bible stories and discussing how students might inform or contextualize their own personal stories.
 We encourage students to actively participate and engage in games, exercises, and projects that create opportunities for learning about the Bible and sharing stories and whatever may be in their hearts and minds.
 In each case, the classes will provide an opportunity to build community and explore issues arising from the students’ emerging maturity.

 Teacher: Mary Thuell, Katherine Rogers

 Teachers: Kevin Flood, Tracy Councill

 St. Mark’s Sunday School Program is coordinated by the lay-led Christian Education Program, guided by Co-Directors Greg Niblett and Susan Thompson.
-Please direct any question you may have about the Sunday School Program to Susan and Greg.
+Please direct any questions you may have about the Sunday School Program to Susan and Greg.